 - Run traffic monitor in the Palo Alto Networks portal.
-Send pings between VPC1 and VPC3 and verify ICMP packets flowing through PAN1/PAN2.
+Send pings between VPC1 and VPC3 and verify that ICMP packets are flowing through PAN1/PAN2.

 After bringing up the setup, we run wget at VPC1 EC2 to browse the HTTP server running at VPC3 EC2 and observe the following behaviors:

-- Stop PAN2 at AWS Console and only keep PAN1 running. wget from VPC1 to VPC3 always succeed.
+- Stop PAN2 at AWS Console and only keep PAN1 running. wget from VPC1 to VPC3 always succeeds.

-- Stop PAN1 at AWS Console and keep PAN2 running. wget from VPC1 to VPC3 always succeed.
+- Stop PAN1 at AWS Console and keep PAN2 running. wget from VPC1 to VPC3 always succeeds.

-3. Keep both PAN1 and PAN2 running. wget from VPC1 to VPC3 sometimes succeed.
+3. Keep both PAN1 and PAN2 running. wget from VPC1 to VPC3 sometimes succeeds.
 Sometimes, wget times out.
-When timeout happens, TCP packets from VPC1 to VPC3 go through PAN1 or PAN2, but the returning packets from VPC3 to VPC1 are distributed to a different Palo Alto Network instances by the other ECMP interface.
-The other Palo Alto Network instance will drop the returning packets due to missing initiating TCP connection.
+When a timeout happens, TCP packets from VPC1 to VPC3 go through PAN1 or PAN2, but the returning packets from VPC3 to VPC1 are distributed to a different Palo Alto Network instances by the other ECMP interface.
+The other Palo Alto Network instance will drop the returning packets due to missing initiating a TCP connection.

-Running ECMP between Transit Gateway and multiple firewall instances cannot guarantee the returning traffic will go through the same firewall instance as the initiating traffic.
+Running ECMP between Transit Gateway and multiple firewall instances cannot guarantee that the returning traffic will go through the same firewall instance as the initiating traffic.
 As such, the ECMP based solution cannot be used to load balance traffic between multiple firewall instances between on-prem and cloud.

 The technical reason behind it is that the two sets of ECMP running between firewall and Transit Gateway and between firewall and on-prem have no coordination among them.
-The ECMP decision to determine the next hop are made independently, resulting in the situation when the return traffic does not always goes through the same firewall instance as the initiating traffic.
+The ECMP decisions to determine the next hop are made independently, resulting in the situation when the return traffic does not always go through the same firewall instance as the initiating traffic.